Academic Catalog 2024-2025

 The TEACH Grant program provides funds to students who are completing coursework needed for a career in teaching and agree to teach, for at least four complete academic years, in a high-need field (see this Federal List) at an elementary/secondary school, or educational service agency that serves students from low-income families (see this Federal List).

 The amount of TEACH grant available is subject to current federal regulations.
-Interested students may contact the GPS Student Financial Services office.
+Interested students may contact the GPS One-Stop Student Financial Services office.

 In order to receive the TEACH grant, students must meet all of the following criteria: